We may earn money or products from the companies mentioned in this post.

 Tasting the results by showing a bit of patience is spectacular.
 Those who end up tasting your pulled pork will ask you why you have not done this before now and PLEASE DO THIS AGAIN.
 You will be in high demand for having developed your smoking skills to a higher level.

 After you have let your pork butt rest for at least 30 minutes, you can begin to pull the pork butt.
 What is pulling?
-Pulling a pork butt is when you take either your fingers or bear claws and shredding the meat into slivers, removing the meat from the bone.
+Pulling a pork butt is when you take either your fingers or bear claws and shred the meat into slivers, removing the meat from the bone.

 One way is to put it in aluminum foil with butter and seasonings(my favorite seasoning is chipotle chili powder sprinkled on the corn).

-Make your own potato wedges on the grill, grilled asparagus, grilled squash or zucchini.
+Make your potato wedges on the grill, grilled asparagus, grilled squash, or zucchini.
 The list goes on.